Kimmo Timonen: With the Philadelphia Flyers

 Following the 2006–07 season, Timonen was traded to the Philadelphia Flyers.
 Shortly after, he signed a six-year, $37.8 million contract extension with them, a deal which made him the highest paid Finn in the NHL.
 At the time, Timonen's younger brother Jussi Timonen was playing for the Philadelphia Phantoms, the Flyers' American Hockey League (AHL) affiliate.
 However, Jussi was subsequently traded to the Dallas Stars early in the 2007–08 season.

 Timonen with the Flyers in October 2010.

 The Flyers beat the Washington Capitals 4–3 and the Montreal Canadiens 4–1 in the first two rounds of the 2008 Stanley Cup playoffs.
-During Game 4 of the Flyers' series with Montreal, Timonen was hit by a wrist shot on his foot by Canadiens defenseman Andrei Markov.
+During game four of the Flyers' series with Montreal, Timonen was hit by a wrist shot on his foot by Canadiens defenseman Andrei Markov.
 Timonen felt numbness in his foot as the week progressed, though believed it to be nothing but a twisted nerve.
 After an MRI failed to reveal any injury, Timonen had the foot examined at the Hospital of the University of Pennsylvania, where, on 8 May, the doctor found a small blood clot in his foot.
-He was sidelined indefinitely and missed the first four games of the Eastern Conference Finals against the Pittsburgh Penguins.
-Timonen returned for Game 5, but the Flyers eventually lost the game and their playoff run came to an end.
+He was sidelined indefinitely and missed the first four games of the Eastern Conference Final against the Pittsburgh Penguins.
+Timonen returned for game five, but the Flyers eventually lost the game and their playoff run came to an end.

 In the 2009–10 regular season, Timonen led all NHL defensemen in shorthanded goals scored, with two.
-That year, Timonen would play in his first ever Stanley Cup Finals, though the Flyers would lose to the Chicago Blackhawks in a six-game series.
+That year, Timonen would play in his first ever Stanley Cup Final, though the Flyers would lose to the Chicago Blackhawks in a six-game series.

 Timonen scored his 100th career goal on 5 March 2011, against the Buffalo Sabres.
 He ended the season in a tie with Marc Staal for most shorthanded goals among defensemen, with two.

 Timonen recorded his 500th career point with an assist on 1 March 2012, against the New York Islanders.
 He played his 1,000th NHL game on 18 March 2013, his 37th birthday.

 Timonen (left foreground) and Braydon Coburn with the Flyers in March 2014.